Pilgrimage for COP26

 ‘What’s blowing away?
 What are we losing?’
 Portobello, Edinburgh

-The poignant sound, as we lay under them and watched the subtle lemon and rose against the cerulean sky, was a constant reminder that things are changing.
+The poignant sound, as we lay under the flags and watched their subtle colours – lemon and rose – move against the cerulean sky, was a constant reminder that things are changing.
 The irregular flick-flack of the fabric responding to the capricious breeze wouldn’t let us drift away contentedly.
-Their beauty contrasted awe-fully with the origin of their message
+Their beauty contrasted with the reminder that the sea levels are constant rising due to climate change.

 View from underneath, the Beach of Dreams Portobello, Edinburgh